maciejkos/ds2001_cheat_sheet/README.md

 - **What are Booleans?**
     - Booleans are a special data type that can have one of two values: `True` or `False`.
-    - We will need them for conditional statements.
+    - We will need them for comparisons and conditional statements.

 ```python
 is_sunny = True